cdslaborg/paramonted/generic/2/_includes/specdram.md

 ### proposalStartRandomized

-The simulation specification `proposalStartRandomized` is scalar of type `logical` (Boolean).
+The simulation specification `proposalStartRandomized` is a scalar of type `logical` (Boolean).
 If `true` (or `.true.` or `TRUE` or `.t.` from within an external input file), then the variable `proposalStart` will be initialized randomly for each MCMC chain that is to be generated by the sampler.
-The random values will be drawn from the specified or the default domain of `proposalStart`, given by `proposalStartDomainCubeLimitLower` and `proposalStartDomainCubeLimitUpper` variable.
+The random values will be drawn from the specified or the default domain of `proposalStart`, given by `proposalStartDomainCubeLimitLower` and `proposalStartDomainCubeLimitUpper` variables.
 Note that the value of `proposalStart`, if provided, has precedence over random initialization.
 In other words, only uninitialized elements of `proposalStart` will be randomly initialized only if `proposalStartRandomized` is set to the logical true value.
 Note that even if `proposalStart` is randomly initialized, its random value will be deterministic between different independent simulation runs if the input variable `randomSeed` is specified by the user.
 The default value is `FALSE`.

 Related specifications: [proposalStart](#proposalstart), [proposalStartDomainCubeLimitLower](#proposalstartdomaincubelimitlower), [proposalStartDomainCubeLimitUpper](#proposalstartdomaincubelimitupper), [proposalStartRandomized](#proposalstartrandomized).<br>